jonathangeiger/kohana-jelly/guide/jelly.getting-started.md

 ## More Advanced Use

-Jelly is incredibly flexible with almost all aspects of it's behavior transparently extendable.
+Jelly is incredibly flexible with almost all aspects of its behavior being transparently extendable.
 The guides below give an overview of some more advanced usage.

 1. [Extending the query builder](jelly.extending-builder)